-- Always push your sales process forward.
-Potential customers are worthless if transaction is not made fairly quickly.
+Always push your sales process forward.
+Potential customers are worthless if the transaction is not made fairly quickly.
 You have to set the pace.

 I had a buddy who was a very good salesman before joining my team, but when we started working together, he immediately started facing some problems.
 That’s what happened: at the beginning of each month, he had 10 potential customers.
 When the month ended - every opportunity to sell, was still in the same place, they did not move anywhere!
 It took around 2 months before we realized that the common customer response, "we are still thinking about it and we will give our answer in 2-3 weeks" was not good enough for us.